 /Yc (Create Precompiled Header File)

-Instructs the compiler to create a precompiled header (.pch) file that represents the state of compilation at a certain point.
+This option instructs the compiler to create a precompiled header (.pch) file that represents the state of compilation at a certain point.

-When /Yc is specified without an argument, the compiler compiles all code up to the end of the base source file, or to the point in the base file where aoccurs.
 The resulting .pch file has the same base name as your base source file unless you specify a different file name using the hdrstop pragma or the /Fp option.

 For more information on precompiled headers, see: